Proactively working to improve the accessibility of roads, highways and pavements throughout the Selby District.

 Members of our forum travelled around Selby by foot and wheelchair over a number of months.
 They observed and recorded details of hazards and barriers at street level and then compiled this information.
 Many photographs of observed issues in real time were taken and detailed sketches were also produced.

-Our Street Mapping Document was then produced, as a summary of findings, highlighting key issues observed and formulating suggestions for improvement, to make the town centre more accessible.
+Our Street Mapping Document, is a summary of findings, highlighting key issues observed and formulating suggestions for improvement, to make the town centre more accessible.

 Four key improvements were suggested for safer access: